preciofishbone/OmniaDocsG2/_build/html/_sources/admin-settings/tenant-settings/business-profiles/index.rst.txt

 .. image:: business-profile-add-new2.png

 + **Title**: Add a Title (name) for the Business Profile here.
 + **Home Url**: Set the default home Url (the globe).
-You can also set a Url for the link when it’s clicked in Teams.
+You can also set a Url for the link when it’s clicked in Teams (not applicable in Omnia on-prem).

 Edit or delete a Business Profile
 ***********************************